vackosar/vackosar.github.io/_drafts/2022-05-14-neural-compression.md

 ## Compression by Predicting Next Symbol
 - Huffman coding predicts next symbol cheaply with symbol frequency
-- we can trade more memory and computation by using more complex machine learning models
+- we can trade more memory and computation with more complex probability modeling - machine learning
 - [arithmetic coding](https://www.ic.tu-berlin.de/fileadmin/fg121/Source-Coding_WS12/selected-readings/Rissanen__1976.pdf) maps high probability symbols into shorter bit sequences of length \\( -log_2(p) \\)
-- model can be retrained based on already compressed data stream
+- model can be trained on already compressed data stream deterministically
-- common benchmark is enwik8 dataset, but compression bpb metric is not comparable
+- common benchmarks are enwik8, and enwik9 dataset with modified compression bpb metric (LM not comparable)

 ![model predicting the next symbol from alphabet](/images/character-prediction-blabla.drawio.svg)